UNIVERSITY OF WISCONSIN River Falls

 A degree in Chemistry will open many doors - Chemistry is the central science that connects physics, biology, engineering, and medicine.
 Chemists are at the forefront of exciting research in nanotechnology, medicine, and environmental technologies.

-If you're interested in our programs, or in our scholarships for talented incoming students, you can send an e-mail to Karl Peterson, our department chair.
-Or go straight to our on-line admissions page!
+If you're interested in our programs or in our scholarships for talented incoming students, please e-mail department chair Lisa Kroutil or go straight to our admissions page.